mahyarfrd70/Neurocat-test/README.md

 # Neurocat Test

-## Folder Structur
+## Folder Structure

-There are folders and files in the Src folder of root project as below :
+There are folders and files in the src folder of root project as below :

 1. **components**: I put react reusable components in this folder.
 2. **containers**: I put main app file or routing file , which it doesn't have, in the root of this folder. we also put pages folder in this directory.